josipdosen/PySpec/README.md

 **Memory (RAM):** 75 MB

 ----------------------

-Python Modules Needed to install in order for program to work.
+Python modules needed to install in order for program to work:

-type these commands into command prompt or Windows PowerShell
+Type these commands into Command Prompt or PowerShell

-pip install platform

 pip install py-cpuinfo